946336/len/README.md

 When piping output from `len` to `less`, be sure to specify `-r` with `less` if you want colors to be displayed properly.

-Feel free to glance at the spaghetti code that is the source code - I've tried to leave helpful comments, but those can only go so far.
+Feel free to glance at the floppy noodle that is the source code - I've tried to leave helpful comments, but those can only go so far.

 <hr>
 <h4>Options</h4>